IDinsight/aaq_core_template/docs/deployment_instructions.md

 # Images

-The Docker image for the core model server is hosted on GHCR at `ghcr.io/idinsight/aaq_core_template:v1.0.0`
+The Docker image for the core model server is hosted on AWS ECR at `[AWS_ACCOUNT_ID].dks.ecr.af-south-1.amazonaws.com/aaq_solution/aaq_core_template:v1.0.0`

-You'll need a token to access the image.
-Please contact IDinsight for this token.
+Your AWS user will need access to this resource.
+Please contact IDinsight for access.

 ## Resources for images